freeCodeCamp/freeCodeCamp/guide/english/android-development/index.md

 ###### Java Programmers Should Learn Kotlin

-Now, coming back to the second set of programmers who wants to learn Android development: our fellow Java developers.
+Now, coming back to the second set of programmers who want to learn Android development: our fellow Java developers.
 For them, I think its best to learn Kotlin because it really improves productivity.

 A class which takes 50 lines of code in Java can really be written in just one line in Kotlin.
 It can help you avoid all boiler-plate code, e.g. you don't need to specify getters and setters, equals(), hashCode() or toString() methods.
 Kotlin can generate all that by itself.